-“Many LGBT people—particularly youth and seniors—experience higher rates of rejection, bullying, harassment, general mistreatment and even violence from the people and institutions that should be protecting them," says Delores A. Jacobs, chief executive officer of the San Diego LGBT Community Center.
-“The enormous effort of ... hiding in order to avoid rejection from their families, employers, churches, schools, friends and neighbors can create an even greater sense of anxiety, fear and isolation.”
+“Many LGBT people—particularly youth and seniors—experience higher rates of rejection, bullying, harassment, general mistreatment, and even violence from the people and institutions that should be protecting them," says Delores A. Jacobs, former chief executive officer at the San Diego LGBT Community Center.
+“The enormous effort of ... hiding in order to avoid rejection from their families, employers, churches, schools, friends, and neighbors can create an even greater sense of anxiety, fear, and isolation.”

 Even those who have removed themselves from sources of intolerance and have found supportive communities may still be deeply affected by their formative experiences.

 The good news: There are mental health treatment options that can help you.
 Start by talking to your primary care doctor, or look for a clinician who has experience working with LGBTQ individuals.
 Someone with this type of expertise can help you explore how gender identity and sexuality may affect your physical and mental health.

 In some cases, your clinician may recommend medication for depression, anxiety, or other mental health condition.
 Ask if pharmacogenetic testing (PGx) can help personalize your treatment.